EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 You can also specify `--extra-packages p1 p2 …` or
 `--extra-postgres-packages p1 p2 …` to install additional packages.
-The former lists packages to install along with system packages, while the latter lists packages to install later along with postgres packages.
+The former lists packages to install along with system packages, while the latter lists packages to install later along with Postgres packages.
 (If you mention packages that depend on Postgres in the former list, the installation fails because Postgres isn't yet installed.)
 The arguments are passed on to the package manager for installation without